Agastya88/Buffered-I-O-Implementation/README.txt

 - Agastya Ahluwalia
 - Sammy Van Cleve

+An assignment from Systems Programming - main code = myio.c

 Produce a collection of functions that insulate a program from the inefficiencies of I/O-related system calls using the method discussed in class.
 Create functions analogous to the system calls open(2), close(2), read(2), write(2), and lseek(2).
 You will also implement a function to flush a buffer: that is, to force all buffered data to be delivered to its destination